varunkumardev/amitmerchant1990.github.io/_posts/2019-7-12-checking-relationship-exists-not-Laravel-eloquoent.md

 ---
 layout: post
-title: Checking if the relationship exists or not in Laravel Eloquoent
+title: Checking if the relationship exists on the model or not in Laravel Eloquoent
 categories: [Laravel]
 ---